coderxio/dailymed-api/README.md

 1. Create data dir
 2. download spl archive zip to data/
-3. Run `extract_data.py`, this will extract just the spl xml files into data/partial/
+3. Run `extract_zips.py`, this will extract just the spl xml files into data/partial/
 4. cd into dailymed/
 5. Run `scrapy crawl inactive -o inactive.csv -t csv`, to generate a csv

+#### Scrapy Integration

+In order to use django models within a scrapy the `PYTHONPATH` env variable must be set.
+To set this env var use, run `export PYTHONPATH=/home/<your-user-name/path/to/django/project`.
+As an example to set this on my ubuntu machine I would run `export PYTHONPATH=/home/yevgeny/workspace/dm_extracts/api`.
+In future iterations of this repo, this process will be automated.